Edinburgh in 4 Days: everything you need to know

 From the top of Calton Hill you can see the whole city.
 And if you still want to go higher, you can enter the Nelson Monument: a watchtower from which to gain meters for an even more incredible photo.

 In the park you will find neoclassical monuments such as the National Monument: columns that commemorate the fallen Scottish soldiers in the Napoleonic Wars.
-They were inspired to build it by the Parthenon in Athens (but apparently the funds did not arrive to fulfill the original idea).
+They were inspired to build it in the Parthenon in Athens (but apparently the funds did not come to fulfill the original idea).

 - Where: 32 Greenside Road.